Texas-Robotics-Academy/markdown/in_person/programming_math.md

 float	| 0.124 or 4.0
 int	    | 4 or -134
 string	| "Hello World"
-bool	| true/false
+bool	| true false

 An object that weighs 1.0 pounds on Earth would weigh 0.1654 pounds on the moon.
 You will now write a short computer program which converts Earth weight to Moon weight.
 (This is a brief outline of all the steps.)

-1. Save the conversion factor (0.1654) as the variable `conversionFactor`
+1. Save the conversion factor (0.1654) as the variable `conversionFactor`.

-2. Ask the user's weight
+2. Ask the user's weight.

-3. Save the weight to a variable called `earthWeight`
+3. Save the weight to a variable called `earthWeight`.

-4. Multiply `earthWeight` and `conversionFactor` and save the result as the variable `moonWeight`
+4. Multiply `earthWeight` and `conversionFactor` and save the result as the variable `moonWeight`.

-5. Display `moonWeight` to the user
+5. Display `moonWeight` to the user.

 ## Getting User Input